blkluv/LinkTower/src/content/blog/fire-in-the-tent/index.md

 ---
 title: Fire in the Tent
-description: The young people in the tent are God's people. **They perish for lack of action**.
+description: The young people in the tent are God's people.
+They perish for lack of action.
 “These are my people” says the Lord.
 “Feed them.”
 publicationDate: 2025-02-04

 # Dreamed: 2022-05-29